Error Code 33

 Cause Likelihood DIY?

-Dirty filter or restricted duct system Most common ✓ DIY fix →
+Dirty air filter restricting airflow Most common ✓ DIY fix →

 Defective blower motor or capacitor Uncommon ✗ Call a pro →

-Inadequate combustion air supply (flame rollout switch open) Uncommon ✗ Call a pro →
+Flame rollout switch tripped (inadequate combustion air) Rare ✗ Call a pro →

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.